Why study this course?

 London Met’s Assessment Only (AO) route to Qualified Teacher Status (QTS) provides you with a unique opportunity to gain a QTS qualification.
-It's designed for those who already have working experience or are teaching in a school or children’s centre that is willing to support your application.
+It's designed for those who are working in a school as an unqualified teacher.
 Successfully pass both assessment phases and you'll be recommended to the National College for Teaching and Leadership (NCTL) for QTS accreditation.